gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 Left: Livox-Mid360 + Ricoh Theta Z1 Camera; Right: Velodyne VLP-16 + Ricoh Theta Z1 Camera.

+Note: for ROS1, we show an example for the wheelchair platform, both in simulation and in real-world.

 ## Repository Setup

 This repository contains the code for semantic mapping with 360 (panoramic) camera and 3D LiDAR.
 The system has been tested with the following robot/sensor setups: